Blog: just-food live from the CAGE investment conference

 just-food will bring exclusive media coverage from CAGE across the three days, where the likes of Barry Callebaut, Givaudan, IFF and Symrise will join the packaged food groups in outlining how they see trading conditions in 2014 and beyond.

-Sectors: Baby food, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Ice cream, Mergers & acquisitions, Private label, Retail, Snacks, World foods
+Sectors: Baby food, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Ice cream, Mergers & acquisitions, Private label, Retailers, Snacks, World foods